Read-The-Question/rtq-review/apps/review-content-web/README.md

 - The **Review target** selector persists the chosen Question or Answer side in local browser storage, so quick-review actions keep the same target after a refresh.
+- Image `generated`, `screenshot`, and decorative-ignore selections save immediately to the review database for the image track's exact current RAG state.
+They do not require or modify an image review outcome; rapid changes for one target are serialized and refresh-safe.
 - Authored `<PaperSmall>...</PaperSmall>` supplementary text renders as a semantic native `small` element at a restrained relative size, including inline maths, without acquiring footnote behaviour.